YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 - Minato Aqua joins the Guide (she's good).

 - USS Quincy and USS Vincennes are demoted to T2 (from T1.5), on the grounds of painfully low DPS not counterbalanced by staying power.

+- SLOWLY RESTORING THE GODDAMN IMAGES.
+This means the EN/JP guides will be identical for a little while, until everything gets sorted out good and proper.

 <br/><br/>
 ---